Taraji P. Henson

+Taraji Penda Henson (/tə'rɑːdʒi/ tə-RAH-jee; born September 11, 1970) is an American actress.
+Her accolades include a Golden Globe Award, alongside nominations for an Academy Award, six Emmy Awards, and a Tony Award.
+In 2016 and 2024, Time named Henson one of the 100 most influential people in the world.

+After studying acting at Howard University, she made her film debut in the crime film Streetwise (1998).
+Henson gained recognition for playing a prostitute in Hustle & Flow (2005) and as nursing home caretaker, Queenie, in David Fincher's The Curious Case of Benjamin Button (2008).
+The latter earned her a nomination for the Academy Award for Best Supporting Actress.
+In 2016, she portrayed mathematician Katherine Johnson in Hidden Figures.
+She has also acted in Baby Boy (2001), The Karate Kid (2010), Think Like a Man (2012), Acrimony (2018), What Men Want (2019), The Best of Enemies (2019), and The Color Purple (2023).

-Henson has also had an extensive and successful career in television, including series such as The Division, Boston Legal and Eli Stone.
-In 2011, she starred in the Lifetime Television film Taken from Me: The Tiffany Rubin Story, which brought her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.
-From 2011 to 2013, she co-starred as Detective Jocelyn Carter in the CBS drama Person of Interest, for which she won an NAACP Image Award.
-She starred in the ensemble films Think Like a Man (2012) and its 2014 sequel.
-In 2015, she began starring as Cookie Lyon in the Fox drama series Empire, for which she became the first African-American woman to win a Critics' Choice Television Award for Best Actress in a Drama Series.
-She also won a Golden Globe Award; and was nominated for Emmy Awards in 2015 and 2016.
+Henson has also had an extensive career in television.
+From 2011 to 2013, she co-starred as Joss Carter in the CBS drama series Person of Interest.
+From 2015 to 2020, she starred as Cookie Lyon in the Fox drama series Empire, for which she won the Golden Globe Award for Best Actress – Television Series Drama and was nominated for Primetime Emmy Awards in 2015 and 2016.
+Her other Emmy-nominated roles were for the Lifetime movie Taken from Me: The Tiffany Rubin Story (2011) and for her guest role in the ABC sitcom Abbott Elementary (2023).

-In 2016, Time named Henson one of the 100 most influential people in the world.
-That year, she released a New York Times best selling autobiography titled Around the Way Girl.
-Also that year, she was praised for her starring role as NASA mathematician Katherine Johnson in the critically acclaimed biographical drama film Hidden Figures, for which she won a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+Henson also released a New York Times best selling autobiography titled Around the Way Girl in 2016.
+In 2019, she received a star on the Hollywood Walk of Fame.

 Early life and education

-Henson was born September 11, 1970, in Southeast Washington, D.C., the daughter of Bernice (née Gordon), a corporate manager at Woodward & Lothrop, and Boris Lawrence Henson, a janitor and metal fabricator.
+Taraji Penda Henson was born September 11, 1970, in Southeast Washington, D.C., the daughter of Bernice (née Gordon), a corporate manager at Woodward & Lothrop, and Boris Lawrence Henson, a janitor and metal fabricator.
 She has often spoken of the influence of her maternal grandmother, Patsy Ballard, who accompanied her at the Academy Awards the year she was nominated.
+She was raised Catholic.

 Her first and middle names are of Swahili origin: Taraji ("hope") and Penda ("love").
 According to a mitochondrial DNA analysis, her matrilineal lineage can be traced to the Masa people of Cameroon.
-She has said that North Pole explorer Matthew Henson was "the brother of my great-great-grandfather."
+She has said that North Pole explorer Matthew Henson was "the brother of [her] great-great-grandfather."

 Henson graduated from Oxon Hill High School in Oxon Hill, Maryland, in 1988.
 She attended North Carolina Agricultural and Technical State University, where she intended to study electrical engineering, before transferring to Howard University to study drama.
 To pay for college, she worked mornings as a secretary at The Pentagon and evenings as a singing-dancing waitress on a dinner-cruise ship, the Spirit of Washington.